 - Do we make your Personal Data available outside Switzerland and the European Economic Area?

 Some of the recipients of Personal Data (see the section "Do we transfer Personal Data to third parties?") are located outside of Switzerland and the European Economic Area, i.e. in jurisdictions where Personal Data is not protected by law to an equivalent level like in Switzerland and the European Economic Area.
 Before we make Personal Data available in such jurisdictions we do, however, make sure that such transfers are in compliance with data protection laws of Switzerland and the European Union.
-Unless the European Commission and the Swiss Federal Data Protection and Information Commissioner have decided that the country of the recipient provides adequate data protection legislation or the recipient is a subscriber to the EU/CH-US Privacy Shield, we always implement such contractual clauses as are recognized by the European Commission and the Swiss Federal Data Protection and Information Commissioner to provide adequate protection.
+Unless the European Commission and the Swiss Federal Data Protection and Information Commissioner have decided that the country of the recipient provides adequate data protection legislation, we always implement such contractual clauses as are recognized by the European Commission and the Swiss Federal Data Protection and Information Commissioner to provide adequate protection.

 By accepting this Privacy & Cookies Policy, you are expressly authorizing us to process and share your Personal Data to the recipients of Personal Data (see the section "Do we transfer Personal Data to third parties?") located outside of Switzerland and the European Economic Area for the purposes described herein (please see section "For what purposes do we process Personal Data?").

 - For how long do we store Personal Data?

 We store Personal Data collected through the Website only insofar and as long as required to meet the purposes defined within this Privacy & Cookies Policy or to the extent required by law.